pay-k/nestjs-response-utils/README.md

 The `LogginInterceptor` can also be added globally according to NestJS documentation.

 The `TransformResponseInterceptor` accepts in his ctor the object it's supposed to transform and also a mapping function if the properties are named differently.

+##### It's important to always put the logging interceptor first, as he needs to be the first to run and last to catch errors.